-- Over the course of the project users spent approx. 4.75 mins viewing the UDRC webpages and each viewer on average viewed 6.8 web pages. - The type of visitor to the site has also changed with the percentage of returning visitor increasing from 34.6% (Oct 13) to 57.8% (March 15).
+- Over the course of the project users spent on average 4 minutes viewing the UDRC webpages and each viewer on average viewed 6 web pages in total. - The type of visitor to the site has also changed with the percentage of returning visitor increasing from 34.6% (Oct 13) to 57.8% (March 15).

-In December 2014 the first UDRC Newsletter was sent out to all those affiliated with the UDRC and those who have subscribed to UDRC updates, informing the recipients useful dates and links to events in 2015.
-This winter edition of the newsletter was successfully delivered to 753 recipients and was opened 586 times.
-The open rate (33%) of this email newsletter was double the industry (education) standard according to Mailchimp, the tool used to disseminate the newsletter.
+The UDRC phase 2 has sent out three successful newsletters to all those affiliated with the UDRC and the 843 people who have subscribed to UDRC updates, informing the recipients about useful dates and links to events.
+The first was emailed December 2014, this winter edition of the newsletter was successfully delivered to 753 recipients and was opened 586 times.
+The open rate (33%) of this email newsletter was double the industry (education) standard according to Mailchimp, the application used to disseminate the newsletter.
+This was improved slightly in the most recent newsletter to a 34% open rate.